Elijah1111/Weather_Pi/README.md

 # Weather Pi
 This is the various code for the Weather Pi, a "weather" station Raspberry Pi.
-The Weather Pi records light, temperature and ambient noise periodically and offloads the data nightly at Midnight UTC to a external server for processing.
+The Weather Pi records light, temperature and ambient noise periodically and offloads the data nightly at Midnight to an external server for processing.

 This project is for the Colorado School of Mines CSCI 250 Python Based Computing course.